 My aim is always to smooth and soothe any fears and invite clients to take that important step towards personal insight and healing.
 My hope is always that those facing difficulty, crisis or uncertainty will experience a safe space to explore without judgement and emerge better equipped and empowered to once again manage and enjoy their lives.

 I am a fully trained Humanistic counsellor and psychotherapist working in the Portsmouth area.
 My particular areas of specialism are bereavement (such as loss of a child or family member, relationship breakdown, redundancy and health) and anxiety.
 I also work with those facing depression and relationship problems and have wide experience with associated issues around drug and alcohol addiction and the challenges of early recovery from these.

 I have worked for the NHS with clients struggling with anxiety and depression, for a bereavement counselling service and also have many years experience in the field of drug and alcohol addiction as well as early and long-term recovery.
-I currently work for Macmillan Cancer Support with patients experiencing end-of-life or change-to-life challenges.
+And I have worked for Macmillan Cancer Support with patients experiencing end-of-life or change-to-life challenges.

 Primarily a person-centred approach lies at the heart of my work but I consider the quality, safety and warmth of the therapeutic relationship as the most important aspects of my practice.
 I adapt and adjust to suit the individual, responding always with respect, compassion and consideration.
 I believe that clients are the most informed and attuned experts on themselves and always take my lead from that vital and valuable source of information and understanding.

 My aim is to help empower clients to realise their potential, heal their emotional distress and find their way towards becoming the person they strive to be.
 It is a joy to witness the change and freedom experienced by clients with whom I have had the privilege to work.